techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (245)
 Suppose you are writing a class that will provide custom deserialization.
 The class implements java.io.Serializable (not java.io.Externalizable).
 What access mode should the readObject() method have?
 (Choose one.)

-a. public
+A. public

-b. protected
+B. protected

-c. default
+C. default

-d. private
+D. private

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: